M-Soriano/Crowdfunding_ETL/README.md

 ETL_Mini_Project_KOseiassibey_MSoriano.ipynb is the jupyter notebook that contains the code to create the the DataFrames for the csv file in the resources folder.

 -----
 Crowdfunding_db_schema.sql containing code for the schema relationships for the database.
+Crowdfunding_db_schema.sql create with help of the [QuickDBD](quickdatabasediagrams.com), then small modification to properly function.

 Folder Readme_resources in Resources contain screenshot of working schema with imported data.